 The Fluminense man hit home with minutes left, to rescue a point for a Brazil team that once more failed to impress in the Copa America

 Paraguay came flying out of the blocks on a gloriously warm winter's afternoon in Cordoba, and Newell's Old Boys winger Marcelo Estigarribia forced a save from Julio Cesar seconds in with a speculative shot from distance.
-Brazil meanwhile began how they finished against Venezuela, attacking with little purpose or urgency and relying on individual forays from Neymar down the left.
+Brazil meanwhile began how it finished against Venezuela, attacking with little purpose or urgency and relying on individual forays from Neymar down the left.

 The Guarani should have taken the lead after just two minutes.
 Lucas Barrios did excellently to hold up the ball and thread through to Roque Santa Cruz, but his strike partner blazed over when only Cesar stood between him and an opener.
-Paraguay continued to work hard, pressuring the Selecao all over the pitch and provoking some awful mistakes in defence and midfield.
+Paraguay continued to work hard, pressuring the Selecao all over the pitch and provoking some awful mistakes in defense and midfield.

 After a bright start the game started to lose intensity, and a section of frustrated Brazil fans pleaded for the inclusion of Kaka and Lucas to give life to a side looking chronically short of ideas in the final third.
-Paraguay meanwhile retreated back into their own half, although Estigarribia and the hulking Nestor Ortigoza impressed in the middle - the San Lorenzo man demonstrating his strength with several huge challenges.
+Paraguay meanwhile retreated back into its own half, although Estigarribia and the hulking Nestor Ortigoza impressed in the middle - the San Lorenzo man demonstrating his strength with several huge challenges.

-Just before half-time, however, Brazil found the key to take the initiative.
+Just before halftime, however, Brazil found the key to take the initiative.
 With 38 minutes on the clock, Jadson found himself with space on the edge of the area after some patient, one-touch buildup.
 The 27-year-old fired home precisely to the left of Villar to record his first-ever international strike, sending a rejuvenated Selecao into the break 1-0 to the good.

 Huge spaces could be found in the middle of the field, and the Guarani took full advantage as they streaked down the left.
 The excellent Estigarribia reached the byline and raked the ball across goal, and Santa Cruz was there to atone for his earlier miss by calmly slotting past Cesar.